Pork adobo (adobong baboy) with rice

 Otherwise, I’d recommend either using Kimlan dark soy sauce (very similar to Filipino soy sauce) or using regular soy sauce and substituting about 1-2 tablespoons of it with Lee Kum Kee’s dark soy sauce.

 Cane vinegar: The key ingredient for adobo, which gives the dish its signature tang.
-Traditional recipes use cane vinegar, though any standard white vinegar should work for this recipe.
+Traditional recipes use either cane vinegar or coconut vinegar.

 Instructions

-Begin by searing your pork on all sides.
+Begin by searing your pork on all sides until golden in color.
 Scoop out any rendered fat if desired.

 Add in the garlic, bay leaves, and black peppercorns.
 Stir and let the aromatics/spices toast for about 1 minute, or until fragrant.